thomascong121/SocialDistance/SDD/README.md

 out, TP, FP, TN, FN, extra = detector(video_path, image_groundTruth)
 ```
 Running the above code will generate a lablled video.
 Moreover, `image_groundTruth` is a file contains the labelled (safe or unsafe) data.
 We have mannually labelled all three datasets and the `image_groundTruth` for all three dataset will be provided on request.

+# Support
+For any issues, please contact me at:
+Thomas Cong: thomascong@outlook.com